 You can type the full or partial value in a search field along with an asterisk (*) before or after the partial value.
 For example, if you type 02*, you obtain records that begin with 02.
 If you type *02, you obtain records that end with 02

 Click SEARCH.

+The kit shipment search page displays required list of all kit shipments as per the search criteria entered.

 Sending a Kits Shipment